SinaKhalili/mecho/README.md

 Effects: `reset`, `bold`, `dim`, `italic`, `underline`, `blink`, `rblink`, `reverse`

 To make a background color, prefix the color with `bg_`.

+To suppress the newline at the end, use the `-n` flag.

 To stack tags, just put them in order, like [color][effect][bg_color]